 In 'Terrific Explosion,' North Korea Blows Up Liaison Office

 North Korea blew up its joint liaison office with South Korea on Tuesday, in a dramatic and carefully planned display of rancor toward its southern neighbor.
-The act follows threats from Pyongyang, and signals what experts believe will be more provocations to come.
+The act follows threats from Pyongyang and signals what experts believe will be more provocations to come.

 South Korea's Unification Ministry, which handles inter-Korean ties, confirmed that the liaison office was destroyed by a blast shortly before 3:00 p.m. local time.
 The office was established in 2018 in the Kaesong Industrial Zone, just north of the Demilitarized Zone.

 The liaison office appears to have been empty when it was blown up.
-Representatives of the South and North pulled out of the office in January, due to the coronavirus pandemic.
+Representatives of the South and North pulled out of the office in January, because the coronavirus pandemic.
 Jointly operated factories in the zone had already shut down amid tensions in 2016.

 Pyongyang cut all communication channels with the South last week and telegraphed Tuesday's move over the weekend.
 North Korean leader Kim Jong Un's sister Kim Yo Jong, an increasingly prominent figure, threatened the "complete collapse" of the office, which she described as "useless."
 She also warned of military action to vent "our people's resentment" at Seoul allowing North Korean defectors to send propaganda leaflets into the North via balloons.